jshridha/docker-motioneye/README.md

 There are many types of hook can be set in Motion.
 For instance, dockmotion just provides an e-mail notification script as the `on_event_end` hook.
 Please dig into `motion.conf` and define your own hooks.

-## Caution

-If you have specified your Gmail account information in `config/ssmtp.conf` and built an image.
-Please **don't** push it to a public hub.
-Instead of embedding sensitive information to Docker image, I would suggest mount those config files to container at run time, e.g., add `-v $PWD/ssmtp.conf:/etc/ssmtp/ssmtp.conf` when running dockmotion.

 ## Screenshots